gilberpl/shoe-price-bot/README.md

 > This program searches two websites for the price of shoes using selenium.
 After grabbing the price of the shoes using HTML path, it will send a text to the users phone using twilio.
 Lastly, the program will send a notification if either websites price drops to $60.00 or below.
 This notification includes a link to the shoes so that they can be immediately purchased.

-* The links where gathered manually by finding the same shoe on each website
+* The links were gathered manually by finding the same shoe on each website
-* There are stronger ways to get the price from the HTML this was my method
+* There are more dynamic ways to get the price from the HTML this was my first attempty at a method

 # GIF Example